Commonly Asked Data Structure Interview Questions | Set 1

 - Check for balanced parentheses in an expression

-What is a Queue, how it is different from stack and how is it implemented?
+What is a Queue, how it is different from the stack and how is it implemented?

-Queue is a linear structure which follows the order is First In First Out (FIFO) to access elements.
+The queue is a linear structure that follows the order is First In First Out (FIFO) to access elements.
 Mainly the following are basic operations on queue: Enqueue, Dequeue, Front, Rear

 The difference between stacks and queues is in removing.
 In a stack we remove the item the most recently added; in a queue, we remove the item the least recently added.
 Both Queues and Stacks can be implemented using Arrays and Linked Lists.

 - Infix notation: X + Y – Operators are written in between their operands.
 This is the usual way we write expressions.
 An expression such as

 A * ( B + C ) / D

 - Postfix notation (also known as “Reverse Polish notation”): X Y + Operators are written after their operands.
 The infix expression given above is equivalent to